Accommodation via an intermediate resource

 - the amount to be paid for your accommodation

-- the procedure to follow if you believe that your financial or family situation justifies a reduction of your contribution (only if you are not a recipient of last-resort financial assistance and your reintegration prognosis is 2 years or more)
+- the procedure to follow if you believe that your financial or family situation justifies a reduction of your contribution (only if you are not a recipient of a financial assistance program with claim slip (carnet de réclamation) and your reintegration prognosis is 2 years or more)

 Payment of your contribution